 Once children are secure in their knowledge of Phase 2 of Letters and Sounds, they are provided with reading books from our school colour banded system, through which they progress as they become competent readers.
-An example of this system can be found at https://www.readingchest.co.uk/book-bands.
+You can find an overview of the system here.
 We use a combination of books from different reading schemes to provide a varied range of books to stimulate and engage children to become successful readers.

 - sharing books together as a whole class, group or in pairs

 - individual reading for Reception, Year One and Year Two with the class teacher or TA once a week

 - reading books are sent home and changed once a week